omnideconv/immunedeconv/CONTRIBUTING.md

 Before a pull request can get merged, the code must pass `R CMD check`.

-You can test your packages passes the checks locally by running
+You can test if your packages passes the checks locally by running

 ```r
 devtools::check()